Protect Your Fire Pit with a Lid or Snuffer Cover

 What Should I Know Before Buying a Snuffer Cover or Lid?

-1. Be Aware of Rules Pertaining to open burn fire pits.
-According to some states the definition of a “recreational fire” means a camp-style fire using charcoal or fire wood for cooking or entertainment.
-Some locations may not permit an open wood burning fire while a gas burning fire is allowed.
-Laws vary by state, county, and city so look up your local fire code to know the guidelines in your area.
+1. Be Aware of the rules pertaining to open burn fire pits.
+In some states, the definition of a “recreational fire” is a camp-style fire using charcoal or firewood for cooking or entertainment.
+Some locations may not permit an open wood-burning fire, while a gas-burning fire is allowed.
+Laws vary by state, county, and city, so look up your local fire code to know the guidelines in your area.

 2. Understanding Fire Safety.

-• Never place a fire pit beneath any type of enclosure such as a covered porch or dangling branches, fabrics.
+• Never place a fire pit beneath any type of enclosure, such as a covered porch or dangling branches, or fabrics.

 • Always position a fire pit on a level, stable, and non-flammable surface; patio blocks or concrete are good options.

-• For wood-burning pits, cut logs to a length less than 75% the diameter of the pit.
-Only burn natural, 6 month seasoned wood.
+• For wood-burning pits, cut logs to a length less than 75% of the pit diameter.
+Only burn natural, 6-month seasoned wood.
 Soft woods like pine are safer because they do not crackle or spark.
-Avoid plywood, composite woods or other construction materials as they release toxic fumes when burned.
+Avoid plywood, composite woods, or other construction materials as they release toxic fumes when burned.

 • Never use gasoline or lighter fluid to ignite a fire in your fire pit.

-• Keep a bucket of sand, water, or a hose handy for rogue sparks.
+• Keep a bucket of sand or water, or a hose, handy for rogue sparks.

 • Use fire gloves and position furniture at a safe distance.

-• Keep children and pets way from fires.
+• Keep children and pets away from fires.

 • Always completely snuff out your flame to prevent burns or keep the fire from reigniting.
-A good fire pit snuffer or cover is the easiest and most reliable way to quickly and completely extinguish a fire.
+A good fire pit snuffer or cover is the easiest and most reliable way to extinguish a fire quickly and completely.

-3. Choose a Well Made Fire Pit.
-Choose a fire pit constructed from materials withstand high heat, repeated use, and variable outdoor climates and weather.
-Durable fire pits are made quality time tested material such as high grade steel, iron, copper, or stone.
+3. Choose a well-made fire pit.
+Choose a fire pit constructed from materials that withstand high heat, repeated use, and variable outdoor conditions.
+Durable fire pits are made of quality time-tested materials such as high-grade steel, iron, copper, or stone.
 Purchasing a fire pit is an investment that should be protected by proper use.
-It is recommended to use a fire pit lid or cover to keep water, falling debris and critters from compromising your fire pit.
+It is recommended to use a fire pit lid or cover to keep water, falling debris, and critters from compromising your fire pit.

-Fire pit snuffer lids provide a safer way to enjoy a fire by snuffing out a flame completely by depriving the flame of oxygen.
+Fire pit snuffer lids provide a safer way to enjoy a fire by completely snuffing out the flame by depriving it of oxygen.
 A snuffer is a fast, reliable, and safe way to extinguish a flame.
-It is vital to be aware of fire hazards and take the proper safety precautions to avoid unintentional burns and accidental fires by snuffing out the flame quickly and keep the fire pit covered until it cools down.
-There are various types, sizes and styles of snuffers, covers, and lids to choose from, each with different advantages in their design.
-Snuffer lids protect you and your family from fire hazards and protect your fire pit from the outdoor elements such as rain, branches, and haphazard debris that may fall or blow in.
-Depending on the style of your fire pit so will the type of fire pit lid or snuffer cover needed.
+It is vital to be aware of fire hazards and take proper safety precautions to avoid unintentional burns and accidental fires by quickly snuffing out the flame and keeping the fire pit covered until it cools down.
+There are various types, sizes, and styles of snuffers, covers, and lids to choose from, each with distinct design advantages.
+Snuffer lids protect you and your family from fire hazards and your fire pit from outdoor elements, such as rain, branches, and loose debris that may fall or blow in.
+Depending on the style of your fire pit, so will be the type of fire pit lid or snuffer cover needed.

 How Do I Measure For a Fire Pit Snuffer or Lid?